Sylvy0815/automatically-attend-to-online-class/README.md

 ## **DIRECTORY TREE**

 > ```tree
-> ┌── main.py                         // This is the entry file for Shipping Crawler
+> ┌── main.py                         // This is the entry file
 > ```
 >    </br> > </br>